Fridays4Future/ToolpicCore/README.md

 </style>

 <script>
-// Import SuperTemplate to provide functionallity from Toolpic Directives, Custom Components and Helpers within our template import { SuperTemplate } from 'toolpic';
+// Import SuperTemplate to provide functionality from Toolpic Directives, Custom Components and Helpers within our template import { SuperTemplate } from 'toolpic';

   export default {